axelpale/sprinkler/README.md

 Optional `options` object can take following properties:

 - `angle`, the main direction of the particle flow in radians.
 Top to bottom is `0`, left to right is `Math.PI / 2`.
 Defaults to `0`.
 This rotates the base x- and y-axis so you do not need to re-adjust other parameters.
 - `imagesInSecond`, an average number of dropped images in a second per 1000 pixels of width.
-Bound to the width to keep the density the same regardless the canvas width.
+Bound to the width to keep the density the same regardless the canvas size.
+To let density change but the number of images stay constant instead, see `constantDensity`.
+- `constantDensity`, a boolean.
+Defaults to `true`.
+Set `false` to keep image rate constant and allow density to change when the canvas size changes.
 - `burnInSeconds`, number of seconds to prerun the wave.
 This allows there to be visible particles already at the beginning.
 To get an instant feeling of a consistent flow, set higher than what it would take for a particle to fall through the canvas.
 - `zMin` and `zMax`, range for initial scale.
 Between [0, Inf]
 - `rMin` and `rMax`, range for initial rotation.
 Between [0, 2*Math.PI]